 - affect the production of the hormone testosterone

 The infertility may be temporary or permanent.
-This depends on the drugs you have, the doses and your age.
-Permanent infertility is more likely if you have higher doses.
+It depends on the drugs you have, the doses and your age.
+Permanent infertility is more likely if you have higher doses of chemotherapy.

-It’s important to talk to your doctor about the risk of infertility before you start chemo.
+It’s important to talk to your doctor about the risk of infertility before you start chemotherapy.
 You can then make decisions about whether to use a sperm bank.

 Using the sperm